douglangille/darkling-whim/_posts/2016-01-10-good-morning.md

 Annie and I propped Carl in the corner chair.
 She wiped the table and I filled it with breakfasty-things.

 "Okay, Annie.
 Can you wake these jackasses up now?
 The wedding is in three hours."

-"Sure.
-Just remember what I said."

-And with that she sauntered out the door, speaking something in Romani I didn't understand.